AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 Using redundant values will cause the learning to slow down as the neural network will have to find the connection between these values that already exists.

+## Normalization

+Using large input values will slow down the neural networks' learning speed.
+It is recommended to normalize your input values so that you can have faster learning speed.

+You may use any kind of normalization techniques, including:

+* Min-Max Scaling: Scales the data to a fixed range, typically [0, 1].

+* Standardization (Z-score Normalization): Transforms the data to have a mean of 0 and a standard deviation of 1.

+* Batch Normalization: Applies normalization across mini-batches during training, helping stabilize learning in deep networks.

 ## Conclusion

 So you have to keep these two in mind:

 * Relative Magnitude Over Magnitude

 * Directional Equivalents

+* Normalization

 Once you master those two, you can start seeing your AI learn much more faster.